Underrepresented Graduate Students in Psychology

 - UGSP Social Committee

-The Social Committee plans and coordinates various events each year, typically off campus.
-Our goal in organizing these events is to foster a sense of community among UGSP members.
+The Social Committee plans and coordinates events throughout year.
+Our goal is to foster a sense of community among UGSP members.
 It is a chance for students to interact with people that come from diverse backgrounds who share similar experiences.